Sébastienne Guyot

-Sébastienne Marie Henriette Guyot (26 April 1896 – 21 August 1941) was a French engineer who specialized in aerodynamic flying.
-She was born in Pont l'Abbé in the Finistère.

-A teacher, Guyot resigned in 1917 to prepare for the competition of the Ecole Centrale of the Paris Lycée Jules-Ferry when she learned that the school would accept girls into its ranks.
-She graduated in 1921 from the first class of Central School of Paris to accept women.
-She ranked 45th of 243 graduates (425 students were received in the contest).

-Also a top athlete, she participated in the 1928 Summer Olympics in Amsterdam in the 800 meters.
-She was also French Cross Country Champion in 1928.

-Arrested by the Germans in 1940, she died in 1941 in Paris as a result of her imprisonment.
+Sébastienne Marie Henriette Guyot (26 April 1896 – 21 August 1941) was a French engineer who specialised in aerodynamic flying.
+A top athlete, she participated in the 1928 Summer Olympics in Amsterdam in the 800 meters and was French Cross Country Champion in 1928.
+Arrested by the Nazis when returning from an attempt to rescue her brother from a prison camp in 1940, she died in 1941 in Paris as a result of her imprisonment.

 Early life

-Sébastienne Marie Henriette Guyot was born 26 April 1896 at Pont-‘l’Abbé in Brittany.
+Sébastienne Marie Henriette Guyot was born 26 April 1896 at Pont-‘l’Abbé in Finistère, Brittany.
 Her father worked as a mounted policeman, ultimately being promoted to the role of Adjutant-Chef.
 She had one elder brother George (1894-1982) who became a pilot in the First World War and decorated with the Légion d’Honneur in 1917.
 Her two younger brothers were Roger (1901- 1980) and René (1903–1977).

 Education

 In the spring of 1917, Sébastienne Guyot was working as a teacher.
 Turning twenty-one meant she was now legally an adult and able to make her own decisions, financial or otherwise.
 She gave up teaching and in October 1917 enrolled at the Lycée Jules Ferry in Paris, which ran classes to help women to prepare for the 1918 competition for entry into Central School of Paris, which had just permitted women to join their classes (as long as they sat in the front row).
 She came fifty-seventh out of 425 successful candidates passing the examination to enter the Central School of Paris.
 She chose to study mechanics, which included electrical engineering.
 By the end of the first year only 262 engineering students remained, with only 243 actually graduating in 1921.
+She ranked 45th of 243 graduates.